StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/redis.md

     **- Username**

     The username for authentication if Redis Access Control Lists (ACLs) are enabled.
 Select **Add Variable** to dynamically insert values using available variables.
+Refer to the [Variable Usage Examples](../variable-usage-examples.md) topic for detailed examples.

     **- Password**